LolitaDias/SqlAlchemy-Hawaii-Climate-Analysis/README.md

-* Use SQLAlchemy `create_engine` to connect to your sqlite database.

 * Use SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.